 This page is a summary of recent PNNA president’s messages, as published in The Nor’wester.
-For older messages, please see the PNNA President’s Messages page on the legacy website, which allows you to view messages by year (up to 2019) in a frame viewer.
+For older messages, please see back issues of The Nor’wester.
+There is normally a president’s message in each quarterly issue.

 President’s Messages 2019-2020 by PNNA President James Reinders